LSSI-ETH/meta-learning-for-protein-engineering/README.md

 #### B) From preprocessed NGS:

-To execute preprocessing and train/test splitting for each task, modify the path to this repo in `5a12_preprocessing.sh` and `4d5_preprocessing.sh` and run the scripts.
+To execute preprocessing and train/test splitting for each task, in `preprocessing/`, run `5a12_preprocessing.sh` and `4d5_preprocessing.sh`.
 Processed datasets for the full analysis in the paper will then be added to `data/`.